Alexandre-50/Project_Kafka_Sport_Event/projet_big_data/real-time-sport-events-kafka/README.md

 ---

 ## Minimal Working Example (The Logic)
-The project consists of two main Python scripts:
+The project contains two different Python scripts:

-1.  **`producer_sports.py`**: Simulates 5 concurrent football matches.
+1.  **`Producer (producer_sports.py)`**: Simulates 5 concurrent football matches.
 It picks a random match and event type (e.g., "GOAL" for PSG vs Real Madrid) and sends a JSON payload to the `sport.events` topic.
 2.  **`consumer_sports.py`**: Listens to the topic.
 It displays a **Live Dashboard** in the terminal using the `rich` library to show real-time stats (events per match, distribution of fouls/goals) and saves the raw data to `data/sample_output.jsonl`.

 ---